elastic/geneve/docs/getting_started.md

 be as simple as a list of fields that need to be present or more complex for defining also the relations among them.

-How to write a data model is separate subject, here we focus on how to configure one on the server.
+How to write a data model is separate subject (see [Data model](data_model.md)), here we focus on how to configure one on the server.
 You use the `api/source` endpoint.

 ```shell
 $ curl -s -XPUT -H "Content-Type: application/yaml" "$GENEVE/api/source/mydata" --data-binary @- <<EOF